nemesis-deb/audio-visualizer/README.md

 ## Discord Rich Presence Setup

 1. Go to https://discord.com/developers/applications
-2. Create a new application named "Audio Visualizer"
+2. Create a new application named "Spectra"
 3. Copy the Application ID
 4. Open `main.js` and replace the `clientId` on line 6
 5. (Optional) Upload your icon in Rich Presence → Art Assets as `icon`